craftercms/docs/source/developers/plugins/studio/form-data-source-plugins.rst

 |

-See :ref:`site-plugin-descriptor-file` for more information on setting up automatic wiring of your site plugin in Studio
+See :ref:`project-plugin-descriptor-file` for more information on setting up automatic wiring of your project plugin in Studio

 ^^^^^^^^^^^^^^^
 Test the Plugin